anngee02/AXO_portfolio/assets/sass/readme.md

 # AXO portfolio
-technology which I use to create this project
+Technology which I use to create this project
 *html
 *css
 *scss